This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - setting the minimum tax burden ratio for downstream distributors.

-In addition, the article notes that the supplier can implement de facto RPM where it strictly monitors the resale price of its distributors or ties rebates to the resale price.
+In addition, the supplier can implement de facto RPM where it strictly monitors the resale price of its distributors or ties rebates to the resale price.

 Calculation of fines

 As cartel enforcement becomes more active, more cases involving big companies and significant fines are likely to be seen.
-Article 46 of the AML provides that the applicable fine should be assessed at 1 per cent to 10 per cent of the offending company’s relevant sales revenue for the preceding year.
+Article 46 of the AML provides that the applicable fine should be assessed at between 1 per cent and 10 per cent of the offending company’s relevant sales revenue for the preceding year.
 The agencies are also entitled to confiscate alleged unlawful gains.
-However, the agencies have not yet published clear rules on the calculation of fines or unlawful gains and several important questions remain unsettled.
-The SAIC is expected to issue guidelines for the calculation of fines in 2015.
+There are no clear rules on the calculation of fines or unlawful gains, and as a result several important questions remain unsettled.
+However, the Anti-Monopoly Commission has instructed the NDRC to draft guidelines that are expected provide more clarity as to how unlawful gains and fines should be properly calculated and imposed.

-Enforcement cases to date have not been entirely clear on what sales were the basis for fine calculations, including any limitations by geography or relevant business lines.
-Consistent with prior decisions, several NDRC officials authored an article that appears to suggest that the NDRC may ultimately calculate the fine on some level between the revenue generated from the affected products within China and the global revenue for the full product portfolio.
+Enforcement cases to date have not been entirely clear on which sales were the basis for fine calculations, including any limitations by geography or relevant business lines.
+Several NDRC officials have suggested that the NDRC may ultimately calculate the fine on some level between the revenue generated from the affected products within China and the global revenue for the full product portfolio.
+In the Gansu Auto Repair case, the base revenues were those generated from the local auto repair and maintenance services involved in the infringement.
 There is also some ongoing ambiguity as to the relevant year’s turnover for calculation of fines.
-While the NDRC appears to be inclined to treat the ‘preceding year’ as the year before the sanctions are imposed, the SAIC enforcement decisions appear to interpret the ‘preceding year’ as the year before discovery of the alleged conduct.
+The NDRC’s Mercedes-Benz and Gansu Auto Repair cases and the SAIC’s Mayang Shale Bricks case suggest that the authorities may be inclined to treat the ‘preceding year’ as the year before discovery of the alleged conduct and initiation of investigation, rather than the year before conclusion of investigation and imposition of sanctions.

-Leniency rules exist under both the AML and the general administrative law.
-Article 46 of the AML requires ‘reporting of information on an anti-competitive agreement and provision of important evidence’ as a precondition of partial or full leniency.
+At present, leniency rules exist under both the AML and the general administrative law.
+Article 46 of the AML requires ‘reporting of information on an anticompetitive agreement and provision of important evidence’ as a precondition of partial or full leniency.
 The general administrative law includes a more flexible mechanism allowing infringing companies to qualify for varying degrees of reduced sanctions depending on the level of their cooperation with the investigation and their initiative in taking rectification measures.
-Furthermore, the NDRC and the SAIC have discretion to suspend an investigation without penalties under article 45 of the AML where the parties undertake specific measures to rectify the anti-competitive conduct.
+Furthermore, the NDRC and the SAIC have discretion to suspend an investigation without penalties under article 45 of the AML where the parties undertake specific measures to rectify the anticompetitive conduct.

 In practice, the agencies have been taking a flexible but unconventional approach to leniency that is broader in practice than in mature regimes like Europe and the United States.
 While the AML requires self-reporting as a condition of leniency, the general administrative law includes a more flexible mechanism allowing companies to qualify for varying degrees of leniency depending on their level of cooperation and initiative in taking rectification measures.
 The leniency provisions extend beyond horizontal cartel offences to also cover RPM cases, where multiple companies have obtained full exemption of fines in a single investigation.